KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

   high level concept of materials.
 - `set_object` is advised for data unique for scene object, but when binding is rarely changed.
 For example, object may store its data in its own uniform buffer and update this buffer without changing descriptor set.
-- `set_unstable` is advised for data that is unique for every scene object and which binding changing every frame.
-  For example, data that is being sent from CPU to GPU every frame and has varying size can be passed through unstable sets with the help of frame lifetime allocators.
+- `set_shared` is advised for data that can be shared across multiple objects, but is not global enough to be on material set level.
+For example, one skeleton or even an array of several skeletons can be shared across multiple objects, making instancing possible for them.

 Any set keyword inside declaration syntax is called `set_prefix` below.